Polynomial Kata in 46 Commits

 Throughout this kata I followed this pattern:

-• replace the hardcoded literal value with a calculation, if it’s obvious
+do the new thing”, hardcoding the literal value for “the new thing” - replace the hardcoded literal value with a calculation, if it’s obvious

-• try to collapse branches of the if statement
+try to collapse branches of the

 Although this might seem like overkill for a simple problem, this approach helps me add behavior with less stress in situations where I genuinely don’t yet see the pattern, so I have come to trust it.
 I committed after each step, so that you can see how I did it.